zanoni-mbdyn/blendyn/README.md

 A very simple example can be found in the `test/` directory.

 # BASIC USAGE
-Once installed, the addon provides for additional panels in the Toolbar (in the Animation tab) and Properties panels (in the Scene and Object tab)  of Blender.
+Once installed, the addon provides four additional panels in the Toolbar (in the Animation tab) and Properties panels (in the Scene and Object tab)  of Blender.

 Assuming that an [MBDyn](http://www.mbdyn.org/) simulation has been performed